kliu128/kliu.io/content/post/yubico-magic-unlock.md

 [^1]: You might call it Yubikey: Coronavirus Edition.
 [^2]: Yes, yes, I know there's not too much of a danger because we're all stuck at home right now.
 But who knows -- maybe this will be helpful when we _eventually_ get back on campus.
+[^3]: I've significantly downgraded this statement in severity after some excellent comments on Hacker News have pointed out that (1) [stealing a Yubikey is incredibly unlikely unless you're a person of interest](https://news.ycombinator.com/item?id=24192390); (2) [even if you have the Yubikey, you still can't directly extract e.g. a private key](https://news.ycombinator.com/item?id=24192138); and (3) a [Yubikey protects against SSH/GPG fraud because it can require a PIN and lock out over time](https://news.ycombinator.com/item?id=24190313).
+Case in point, Yubikeys are good.
+I'd argue that it's still not good to have your key stolen (e.g. perhaps if you're targeted by a government/[industrial espionage](https://news.ycombinator.com/item?id=24194081), or the malicious significant other attack, where they know your password and can steal your key for 2FA if unattended), but I see that it's not as much of a risk as I originally thought.